isaacmarcus/ShooShoeApp/README.md

 ## Purpose of this app

 This Android App was created in collaboration with Samsung during my Final Year University Project.
 ShooShoe is an automated shoe storage, sorting and retrieval system utilizing robotics engineering, user-focused design and computer vision.
-This repository documents the accompanying Android mobile app that was developed from scratch to let users choose a pair shoes to be automatically deployed from anywhere using their phones.
+This repository documents the accompanying Android mobile app that was developed from scratch to let users choose a pair of shoes to be automatically deployed from anywhere using their phones.

 ## Key Modules / Features